 The ACR is accepting applications for mini curriculums, which are educational activities or curriculums to enhance the ACR Core Curriculum Outline.

 The American College of Rheumatology (ACR) offers a variety of trusted educational information about arthritis and other rheumatic diseases for patients and caregivers.

 Browse more than 80 free, patient-focused fact sheets and videos for rheumatology patients.

 Explore the Simple Tasks campaign, which aims to educate the public by deepening the understanding of the impact of these diseases, thereby ensuring those who suffer from their effects receive the proper treatment to enhance their quality of life.

-This September, the ACR and Simple Tasks™ recognizes the fifth annual Rheumatic Disease Awareness Month (RDAM) with an awareness campaign that focuses on amplifying patient voices and experiences.
+Each September, the ACR and Simple Tasks™ recognizes Rheumatic Disease Awareness Month (RDAM) with an awareness campaign that focuses on amplifying patient voices and experiences.

-Throughout the month of September, patients living with rheumatic disease are encouraged to submit a photo, video or a few of their own words describing their experience living with an invisible disease, or submit a letter to the editor of their local newspaper discussing this year’s survey findings.
-Patient submissions will be posted in the “Tell Your Story” gallery on the Simple Tasks website and shared on social media throughout the month using the hashtag #RDAM.
+Throughout the month of September, patients living with rheumatic disease were encouraged to submit a photo, video or a few of their own words describing their experience living with an invisible disease, or submit a letter to the editor of their local newspaper discussing this year’s survey findings.
+View the patient stories

 Download the RDAM Flyer